openlowcode/Open-Lowcode/CONTRIBUTING.md

 Debate on the framework is highly welcome.
 The author of the framework fully acknowledges you may have stronger skills in a number of areas, and bring a lot of value and insights.

 Nonetheless, the framework is built on a number of strong hypothesis and choices, contributors are expected to accept, or, at least, tolerate them.
 Values are discussed in greater length in the [Open Lowcode blog](https://openlowcode.com/blog/).
-Please take this as a warning that this is, say, a bossa-nova concert, and if you are expecting heavy-metal (or the other way round), you will likely be disappointed.
+Please take this as a notice that this is, say, a bossa-nova concert, and if you are expecting heavy-metal (or the other way round), you will likely be disappointed.

 Some core values include:
 * keep complexity reasonnable.
 To make a parallel, if the tool was a rich-text format, the objective would be something like markdown (easy and good enough), not something like html (powerful but verbose).
 This is driven by the need to be usable in enterprise context with varying development skill levels.